DanArmor/CF-parser-cross-platform/README.md

 This is a python program that parses the sample tests from the contest problem pages.
 For each problem, it generates the sample input/output files and a shell script to run sample tests.

 Originally it was created by [johnathan79717](https://github.com/johnathan79717).
 [There is a page of the project](https://github.com/johnathan79717/codeforces-parser).
-But there is no support for Windows, so i decided to modifie the parser a little bit and add some new features in a future.
+But there is no support for Windows, so I decided to modifie the parser a little bit and add some new features in a future.

 Also it has "cfrate" script, which provides rating-list of solved problems for every user whose name you entered.